-Zoe Hilton's love of the sea led her to Bluff's delicacy and a $48,000 award.
+Zoe Hilton's love of the sea led her to Bluff's delicacy and international recognition.

 Home education, a love of the sea and a passion for the famous Bluff oyster have brought a New Zealand marine biologist to Paris, where she is being feted among the ranks of leading young scientists.

 Zoe Hilton, 33, has been honoured with a UN-backed prize, the UNESCO-L'Oreal International Fellowship, awarded to 15 exceptional women worldwide each year.

 Yesterday, Hilton took part in a ceremony before 500 people at UNESCO headquarters, becoming only the third New Zealander to receive the fellowship award.